 Establishing a house (“ghar”): This is usually done by adding a card to an existing one “on the floor” – The floor is where the gameplay occurs.
-The player to the right is of the other team to the dealer.
 For example, to establish a house of 9, with a 4 on the floor, you can throw down a 5.
 To establish a Jack (11) house, you would need to throw down a 7 on top of the 4, etc.

 Only one unique value house can exist at any one time – so the two teams cannot have houses of the same value on the floor.

 Gameplay begins: the dealer deals 4 cards to the player on his right, and 4 cards on the floor.
 The player to the right of the dealer picks up his cards and must bid for a house on the basis of the first four cards in their hand.
 If the player is unable to make a bid for a house, for instance if the player does not have any cards above 9, the round must be redealt.

 If the player has made a bid, the four cards in the middle are turned up.
-The player who has made a bid must now either create a house by adding a card to the ones on the floor, picking up a sum of cards to the value of the called amount (not usual, but desirable if this locks in significant points).
+The player who has made a bid must now either create a house by adding a card to the ones on the floor, or picking up a sum of cards to the value of the called amount (not usual, but desirable if this locks in significant points).
 If neither creating a house or picking up cards to that value is possible, the player must throw down their bid card to the floor.

 - Establish a house

 Creating a house: when there are loose cards, the player can add a card from their hand to one (or more) on the floor and add this to an existing house.
 Simple arithmetic applies here – a 5 on the floor can be combined with a 4 for a 9 house, 5 for a 10 house, 6 for a Jack house, 7 for a Queen house, or 8 for a King house.